 - montane forest

-Here are some more pictures of well known park reserves that protect the jaguars habitat:
+Here are 2 more pictures of a well-known reserve in Mexico that protects the jaguars habitat: